 ii.
 The Wolf Creek CCRs, as amended; and

 iii.
-The Retreat (AC) Process, Standards & Guidelines (Retreat AC Guidelines).
+The Retreat Architectural Committee (AC) Process, Standards & Guidelines (AC Guidelines).

-An Owner’s failure to follow these documents may result in the Retreat’s Architectural Committee’s (AC) rejection of a design application and the Association’s imposition of costs, damages or fines on an Owner.
+Copies of these documents are available on this website.
+An Owner’s failure to follow the rules set forth in these documents may result in the Retreat’s Architectural Committee’s (AC) rejection of a design application and the Association’s imposition of fines on the Owner.

 An Improvement subject to the AC design review process is any proposed remodeling or landscaping change that affects the exterior of the home.
-An Owner should review the CCRs and Retreat AC Guidelines and vet the proposed modifications with the AC to determine whether such modifications require AC review and approval.
+An Improvement must comply with the CCRs and Retreat AC Guidelines and the Owner must submit the proposed modifications with the AC for review and approval.

 Architectural Committee Document Listing